auto parameter helps you automate a baseline level of optimization across your entire image catalog. Currently, it has four different methods:

 auto=compress is set, imgix will apply best-effort techniques to reduce the size of the image.
 This includes altering our normal processing algorithm to apply more aggressive image compression.

-auto=format is respected, so images will be served in a WebP format whenever possible.
-If the WebP format is not supported, images that contain transparency will be served in a PNG8 format, if supported, and all others will be served as JPEG.
+auto=format is included in the query, it will be respected.
+In this case, images will be served in AVIF format whenever possible while still applying compression.
+When AVIF is not supported, the image will be served as a WebP.
+If the WebP format is not supported, images that contain transparency will be served in a PNG8 format (if supported) and all others will be served as JPEG.
 The quality standard (

 q) is set to 45.